david-fong/capswalk/README.md

 There's nothing to show yet!
 But, you can try [**`an older, working version` 👈**](https://david-fong.github.io/SnaKey-JS/ "*boop*")

 > Learning is hard, and that's what makes the process of doing it frustrating.
+Think back to the last time you tried to learn something new.
+Maybe it was a sport, or an instrument, or a kind of food, or a language.
 I can vouch for that by nearly every commit in this repository.
 But I can also say from other past experiences that the difficulty in tackling something new and unfamiliar is what makes its eventual fruit so sweet to enjoy.
 >
 > If I want to get across one message through this project, it is to _be kind to beginners_- whether that is to another person or to yourself.
 When I get frustrated learning something, I find myself needing to mentally recite that _"I'm not stupid- I'm just learning"_.
 >
 > People only get good at things by perseverance.
-I think it's good to remember that for ourselves: Ask a musician to play their instrument flipped, or a person to type on a different keyboard layout than the one they're used to, or ask a driver to drive with their steering flipped.
-Ask someone to try playing this game (I'm shameless- I know).
+I think it's good to remember that for ourselves.
+Just think how a simple spin on any professional's activity can throw them out of the benefit of their finely tuned habits: Flip a musician's instrument, or a driver's steering, or your own keyboard layout.
+The massive dexterity gap between our dominant and non-dominant hand is a daily testament of where learning can take us.
 >
 > Learning is difficult.
 It just is.
 But we overcome it.

+TODO: insert a gif of the gameplay here.

 At its core, SnaKey is a typing game where you move around by typing keyboard sequences corresponding to characters from written languages.
 For example, playing with English, if there was a tile adjacent to your player character marked by the written character "a", to move on it, you would type the keyboard sequence "a".
 If you were playing with Japanese Hiragana, you would type the keyboard sequence "no" to move onto an adjacent tile marked by the written character "の".
 It's easier done than said.